EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 	  Consider the same dataset and two different and colluded users as an example.
 The first one si able to make the first query and the second one is able to make the second one.
 Therefore, together they are able to expose the female respondent (**collusion**). therefore, the statistical DBMS need **run time checking** to control information (directly and indirectly) released.
 - **statistical data**:
 	- publish statistics generated a priori and the user can only access these statistics;
-	- control on indirect release performed before publication.
+	- the control on the indirect release is performed before publication.

 ![[StatisticalDBMS.png]]